borkabrak/takenotes/README.md

 * Undo removing notes

-* Style notes to look more like scraps of notebook paper or post-its.
+* Some way to categorize them

+    -color?

+    -container boxes/file folders?

 * When re-focusing a note, place cursor at end of text

-* Delete button for a more obvious way to remove notes?
+* Have a delete button for a more obvious way to remove notes?
     - and maybe a color picker with it to change the note color